copenlu/academic-kickstart/content/people/klim/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
-bio = "Klim is a PhD Student at Ghent University.
+bio = "Klim is a Postdoctoral Researcher at Aarhus University.
 He was visiting CopeNLU in Spring 2022 to work on entity linking."

 # External website link
 external_link = "https://klimzaporojets.github.io/"